 When the Direct Provision system was established in 2000, it was described as an ‘interim’ solution to the high numbers of asylum seekers entering the State in search of protection, and concerns about a growing risk of homelessness for that population.
 Over 15 years later, very little has changed in the physical conditions, supports or treatment of asylum seekers while they remain in these centres.

-Ireland’s policy on refugees and asylum seekers is governed by the Refugee Act 1996.
-Ireland also participates in all EU Directives on asylum except Directive 2003/9/EC, commonly referred to as the ‘Reception Directive’.
-The Reception Directive would entail allowing asylum seekers access to the labour market which the Irish State is not willing to grant.
-In March 2013, Ireland also opted out of participating in legal revisions for the Common European Asylum System (CEAS) on this basis, despite this being the practice in all other EU States bar Denmark.
+Ireland’s policy on refugees and asylum seekers is currently governed by the Refugee Act 1996.
+This will soon be replaced by the International Protection Act, 2015, when that legislation is enacted (possibly late 2016).
+Ireland also participates in the European Union’s Asylum Policy, however the Government has ‘opted out’ of some of the Directives, including Directive 2003/9/EC, commonly known as the ‘Reception Directive’.
+In addition to providing minimum best practice standards for the reception of asylum seekers throughout Europe, the Reception Directive would entail allowing asylum seekers limited access to the labour market, which the Irish State is not willing to grant.
+In 2013, Ireland also opted out of participating in legal revisions for the Common European Asylum System (CEAS) on this basis, despite this being the practice in all other EU States bar Denmark.